 Thermoflex is touted to be stronger than the garment it is applied to.
 It comes in sheets and rolls, and it has a lot of different colors and types.
 Many people really like it.
 It’s available at Heat Transfer Warehouse.

-As with adhesive vinyl, what you choose to practice with comes down to personal preference and what you can afford.
+As with craft adhesive vinyl, what you choose to practice with comes down to personal preference and what you can afford.
 Each HTV works differently.
 Therefore, if you can, practice with what you plan on using.
-If you can’t, then practice with less expensive HTV, but know that the heat transfer vinyl you will most likely use in your final products may behave differently.
+If you can’t, practice with less expensive HTV, but know that the heat transfer vinyl you will most likely use in your final products may behave differently.

 Happy, happy crafting!